BruceEckel/pybooktools/docs/index.md

 Run `python update_console_output.py -h` for details on how to use it.

 **Note**: This works only on the Python files, and not the examples embedded in Markdown documents.
+To update those after you've run this program, use:
-To update those, use `update_markdown_code_listings.py`.
+`update_markdown_code_listings.py`.

 <hr style="height:3px;border-width:0;color:gray;background-color:gray; margin-top:50px;">